ImeshaDilshani/ImeshaDilshani/README.md

 My work centers on the intersection of data, scalable infrastructure, and intelligent automation.
 While continuously growing, I focus on applying robust techniques to turn raw data into actionable insights and reliable applications.

-#### Beyond Code

-I'm passionate about continuous growth through self-development and reading.
+I'm passionate solopreneur following continuous growth through self-development and reading.
 I believe that learning extends beyond technical skills, and I regularly invest time in books and resources that enhance both personal and professional development.

-#### Data Science & AI/ML
+#### Data Science

 | Area | Technologies | Focus |
 | :--- | :--- | :--- |